graphql/graphql-spec/spec/Section 6 -- Execution.md

         - Continue onto the next node.
       - Set {resultingType} to {listType}
 - If {stack} is not empty:
-  - Throw an error because {requiredStatus} had fewer list dimensions than {outputType} and is invalid.
+  - Raise a field error because {requiredStatus} had fewer list dimensions than {outputType} and is invalid.
 - Return {resultingType}.
-- Otherwise:
-  - Return {outputType}.

 ### Coercing Field Arguments